 Bahá’u’lláh

 The Singapore Bahá’í Community had only a Local Spiritual Assembly for twenty years.
-From 1952-1957, it was under the aegis of the National Spiritual Assembly of India.
-Then from 1957-1964, it came under the administrative ambit of the Regional Spiritual Assembly of South East Asia and thereafter, was under the purview of the National Spiritual Assembly of Malaysia.
+From 1952–1957, it was under the aegis of the National Spiritual Assembly of India.
+Then from 1957–1964, it came under the administrative ambit of the Regional Spiritual Assembly of South East Asia and thereafter, was under the purview of the National Spiritual Assembly of Malaysia.

+By 1972 there were five Local Spiritual Assemblies in Singapore and a greatly expanded and strengthened community.
 In April 1972, an election was held among Singapore Bahá’ís to elect nine members to form the first nsa of the Bahá’ís of Singapore.
-Those elected were (in alphabetical order): Mrs George Lee, Mr G. Machambo, Mr Kenneth Mak, Mrs Rose Ong, Mr Henry Ong, Miss Navanita Sundram, Mrs Lena Tan, Mr Edward Teo and Mr. Teoh Geok Leng.
+Those elected were (in alphabetical order): Mrs George Lee, Mr G. Machambo, Mr Kenneth Mak, Mrs Rose Ong, Mr Henry Ong, Miss Navanita Sundram, Mrs Lena Tan, Mr Edward Teo and Mr Teoh Geok Leng.

 [Photograph]

-Photo shows the Hand of the Cause of God, Mr Jalal Khazeh representative of the Universal House of Justice, with the newly elected members of the first nsa of the Bahá’ís of Singapore.
+Hand of the Cause of God, Mr Jalal Khazeh, representative of the Universal House of Justice, with the newly elected members of the first nsa of the Bahá’ís of Singapore.

-Since then, members of the National Spiritual Assembly have been elected each year by the Bahá’ís at an annual national convention.
+Since 1972, members of the National Spiritual Assembly have been elected each year by the Bahá’ís at an annual national convention.
 The delegates to the National Convention who are responsible for electing the nine-member nsa are themselves elected by their respective local communities for this sole function.
 There are currently five lsas in Singapore administering the local communities of Katong, Macpherson, Queenstown, Serangoon and Yishun.
 Every year, each local community is apportioned

 a number of delegates according to their respective Bahá’í population.
 The delegates are elected in much the same way as the local governing council.
 There is no nomination or campaigning in the election process.

+Consultation

-These administrative bodies use a distinctive method of non-adversarial decision-making known as “consultation”.
-The principles of consultation are laid down in Bahá’u’lláh’s writings and are a procedure for building consensus and making decisions.
+These administrative bodies use a distinctive method of full and free, non-adversarial, consultative decision-making.
+The principles of consultation as used by Bahá’ís are laid down in Bahá’u’lláh’s writings, and are a procedure for building consensus and making decisions.
 Bahá’ís have found consultation to be useful in virtually any arena where group decision-making and co-operation is required, including their businesses and families.

+Bahá’í Holy Days

-Bahá’í Holy Days were gazetted in 1972.
+Bahá’í Holy Days were first gazetted by the Singapore government in 1972.
 The days gazetted are those when Bahá’ís are required to abstain from work or school.